 The boys loved whizzing round the test track which extended outside of Hall 2 with an optional hill to test the bikes to their full potential.

-Throughout the day were a series of sofa sessions which involved Guy Kesteven (freelance writer and one of the UK’s leading bike testers from Bike Radar, MBUK and Cycling Plus magazines) interviewing various people including Shanaze Reade, Lizzie Deignan and Ruby Isaac (the star of Little Big Shots).
-Here's a video of Ruby:
+Throughout the day were a series of sofa sessions that involved Guy Kesteven (freelance writer and one of the UK’s leading bike testers from Bike Radar, MBUK and Cycling Plus magazines) interviewing various people including Shanaze Reade, Lizzie Deignan and Ruby Isaac (the star of Little Big Shots).
+Here’s a video of Ruby:

 These we only short interviews of 15 minutes so were short enough to keep the children’s attention.
 He asked questions about how and when they started cycling which provided inspiration to the younger members of the audience.

 To burn off more energy the boys took part in some run races on balance bikes hosted by a team from British Cycling – Go Ride.

 These races got quite competitive.
 Some of the older children, who had long outgrown balance bikes, seemed to particularly enjoy the races.

 All children were rewarded with a medal and had chance to stand on the winners podium.

 Our eldest got chance to ride a recumbent trike whilst they both loved being ridden around the test track.

 Cycling Expo Yorkshire with kids – the final verdict

 With adult tickets a similar price to the adult tickets for the Cycle Show at the NEC, the Cycle Expo Yorkshire provided less value for money but certainly felt less daunting to visit with young children.
 However, the concept was for a more interactive show with more opportunities to ride bikes which was unfortunately hampered by the bad weather.